Probing General Relativity in galactic scales at z $\sim0.3$: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referee for their comments and suggestions which led to an improved version of the manuscript.
 This project is funded by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
 The authors acknowledge the National Laboratory for Scientific Computing (LNCC/MCTI, Brazil) for providing HPC resources of the SDumont supercomputer, which have contributed to the research results reported within this paper.
 URL: \url{http://sdumont.lncc.br}.
 This work made use of the CHE cluster, managed and funded by COSMO/CBPF/MCTI, with financial support from FINEP and FAPERJ, and operating at the Javier Magnin Computing Center/CBPF.
 We thank Basílio Santiago , Davi Rodrigues, Rafael Nunes and Rogério Riffel for the fruitful discussion.
 We thank Thomas Wiecki (\texttt{CythonGSL}), Laura L. Watkins (\texttt{mgetools}), Hongyu Li, Jonathan Cohn, and Remington Oliver Sexton for making their codes publicly available.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA \#2011.0.00016.SV.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC, ASIAA (Taiwan) and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, NAOJ and NRAO.
 This research has made use of the services of the ESO Science Archive Facility.
 Based on observations made with the NASA/ESA Hubble Space Telescope, and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESA) and the Canadian Astronomy Data Centre (CADC/NRC/CSA).
 CC acknowledges funding from CAPES and Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
 CF acknowledges funding from the CNPq through grants CNPq-314672/2020-6 and CNPq-433615/2018-4.
 ACS acknowledges funding from CNPq, the Rio Grande do Sul Research Foundation (FAPERGS) and the Chinese Academy of Sciences (CAS) President's International Fellowship Initiative (PIFI) through grants CNPq-11153/2018-6, CNPq-314301/2021-6, FAPERGS/CAPES 19/2551-0000696-9, 2021VMC0005.